shannahutch/turtle_app/README.md

   -I delete the coffe files and json created by the scaffolding.
 I also migrates the new files into the DB

+  level 5

+ added gem 'factory girl'- which  is a tool that allows us to create objects/data for our database to use for testing created spec/support/factory_girl.rb to config validations and rspec for validations

+creates spec/factries/things.rb
+created a thing factory in this file for thing :name :description this is where validatoin factory tests go

+  put validation in thing.rb model file

+  puts validation tests in spec/model/thing_spec.rb